Christopher Latham Sholes: Inventing the typewriter

-Typewriters with various keyboards had been invented as early as 1714 by Henry Mill and have been reinvented in various forms throughout the 1800s.
-It is believed that Sholes drew inspiration from the inventions of others, including those of Frank Haven Hall, Samuel W. Soule, Carlos Glidden, Giuseppe Ravizza and, in particular, John Pratt, whose mention in an 1867 Scientific American article Glidden is known to have shown Sholes.
+Typewriters with various keyboards had been invented as early as 1714 by Henry Mill and reinvented in various forms throughout the 1800s.
+It is believed that Sholes drew inspiration from the inventions of others, including those of Frank Haven Hall, Samuel W. Soule, Carlos Glidden, Giuseppe Ravizza and, in particular, John Pratt, whose is mentioned in an 1867 Scientific American article Glidden is known to have shown Sholes.
 Sholes' typewriter improved on both the simplicity and efficiency of previous models, which led to his successful patent and commercial success.

 Sholes had moved to Milwaukee and became the editor of a newspaper.
 Following a strike by compositors at his printing press, he tried building a machine for typesetting, but this was a failure and he quickly abandoned the idea.
 He arrived at the typewriter through a different route.
 His initial goal was to create a machine to number pages of a book, tickets and so on.
 He began work on this at a machine shop in Milwaukee, together with fellow printer Samuel W. Soule.
 They patented a numbering machine on November 13, 1866.

 Sholes and Soule showed their machine to Carlos Glidden, a lawyer and amateur inventor at the machine shop who was working on a mechanical plow.
 Glidden wondered if the machine could not be made to produce letters and words as well.
 Further inspiration came in July 1867, when Sholes came across a short note in Scientific American describing the "Pterotype", a prototype typewriter that had been invented by John Pratt.
 From the description, Sholes decided that the Pterotype was too complex and set out to make his own machine, whose name he got from the article: the typewriting machine, or typewriter.

 For this project, Soule was again enlisted and Glidden joined them as a third partner to provide funding.
 The Scientific American article (unillustrated) had figuratively used the phrase "literary piano"; the first model that the trio built had a keyboard literally resembling a piano.
 It had black keys and white keys, laid out in two rows.
 It did not contain keys for the numerals 0 or 1 because the letters O and I were deemed sufficient: